wiredtiger/wiredtiger/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code.
 - [ ] I have made corresponding changes to the documentation (if applicable).
-- [ ] I have added/updated tests that prove my fix is effective or that my feature works.
+- [ ] I have added/updated tests that demostrate my fix is effective or that my feature works correctly.
-- [ ] New and updated tests pass locally with my changes.